christianshub/process-injection-guard/README.md

 ## Introduction

 Process-Injection-Guard is a DLL file intended to be injected into a process to then detect if foreign intruders are injecting malicious code into it's process.
-THe intention is to study how anti-cheat/anti-virus works on a basic scale.
+The intention is to study how anti-cheat/anti-virus works on a basic scale.

 The tool consists of two core features: